 P8 L350: "with the range showing 1-sigma standard deviation of the mean biases of all model grids, the same applies hereafter if not specified otherwise".
 Please remind the time period, a large variability is expected for the northern hemisphere spring.

+We revised the sentence as "with the uncertainty range showing 1-sigma standard deviation of the monthly mean biases of all model grids over three full years from 2009 to 2010".

 P8 L365: "The CO surface sources are conserved in global mass between different resolutions when emitted to the atmosphere, but with the change in resolution, the CO sink via the reaction with OH (associated with different resolutions) may differ."
 What is the purpose of changing the resolution if you forced to value to be equal to the coarse resolution?
 Those differences are what can be interested in this study, because you are comparing simulation with different spatial grid spacing.